Roadini/CDN-ImageRecognition/README.md

 	* There's no need for configuration since it stores in a local file system
 * Define the ports in which the services will communicate in the docker-compose.yml file

-TO run the Image Recognition service, the user must:
+To run the Image Recognition service, the user must:
 * Clone the repository to the local machine
 * Copy an API Key from Google Cloud platform
 * Rename it as credentials.json